oonlytanya/newproject/README.md

 # newproject
-This is my trial Git Repository
+This is my trial Git Repository.
+Author -- Tanya